mecparts/Mec_Parts/0-ReadMe.txt

   against the euro.
 Rated can be manually adjusted as you like, or you can right click on the currencies list and automatically adjust them to the latest rates from the European Central Bank.
+* The format of the csv file used to import prices is very simple.
+Each line consists of a part number, a comma, and a price (in the currency of the pricelist you're importing into).
+No column headers, nothing fancy.

 I've included a sample database with the program.
 There's 76 sets, 1170 parts, 3 pricelists and 8 currencies included to get you going.
 The first set in the list is called 'My Collection' and it's exactly what it says it is.
 Right click